QAQJESSICAQAQ/Pic10C_Final_Project_Shooting_Game/README.md

 * Header file QDebug

-DAY 3 ---creating a bullet class (retangle will shoot when the space is pressed)
+STEP 3 ---creating a bullet class (retangle will shoot when the space is pressed)

 * QTimer